AndrewJBateman/mevn-stack-data/README.md

 ## :books: General info

+* Cable pulling database idea inspired by time spent pulling electrical cables on an LNG plant in Northern Norway for Statoil.
+It is required to complete a cable database with details of cable, cable drum, amount of cable pulled and installed etc.
 * Axios used to send/receive data from the MongoDB backend
 * Backend node.js code separated into routes/controller files with a Mongoose model Note schema.
 * Latest Mongoose v6 connection config. used (as of oct.
 2021) with no deprecation warnings.
 Note an old config. will stop any Mongoose-based app from working.